newmanno/sisana/README.md

 ## Comparing the in-degrees and out-degrees between treatment groups
-Then, one can compare the in- and out-degrees between two treatment groups, using either a Student's t-test or a Mann-Whitney test.
+Then, one can compare the in- and out-degrees between two treatment groups, using either a Student's t-test or a Mann-Whitney test (or for paired samples, one can use either a paired t-test or Wilcoxon signed-rank test).

-#### Usage
+#### Example command
 ```
-python compare_degrees.py -m <mapping_file>.csv -p <indegree/outdegree file>.csv -c high low -t mw -o <output directory>
+python compare_degrees.py -m mapping_file.csv -p indegree/outdegree file.csv -c high low -t mw -o ./output/
 ```

 #### Inputs